antronerds/r2-tutorials/docs/Differential_Expression.md

     [](http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example)<http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example>.
     R2 shows the result by default as a graph where the mRNA expression of the samples is plotted over the two groups with increasing expression (Figure 3Figure 4).
-Note that the �alive� annotation is in the second row (track) beneath the graph.
+Note that the "alive" annotation is in the second row (track) beneath the graph.
 The actual result of the calculations is shown above the graph; the difference in average expression between the two groups is significant.
 These results can